PhD and Honours

 We are a team of laboratory based researchers lead by experienced and well funded chief investigators.
 We are using advanced molecular, cellular, biochemical and imaging tools to understand the mechanisms underlying the brain's response to trauma and diseases such Alzheimer's disease, multiple sclerosis and motor neuron disease.

-Theme leader: Associate Professor James Sharman
+Theme leader: Professor James Sharman

 Our team is a model of the Institute's target of bench-bedside-community approach to multidisciplinary research.
 All of the chief investigators have extensive records in publication, postgraduate supervision and grant funding.
 Our primary interests are in reducing the burden of cardiovascular disease by interventions targeted to identify and prevent the initiating events.
 The tools we use for this purpose range from animal models of insulin resistance and glucose utilization, to physiologic and imaging markers of disease severity in humans, population health studies and clinical interventions to alter the course of disease.